StephenKevin/zugh/README.md

 (((1, 26, 13),), 1)
 ```

-`query` accept 2 parameters, `conn_config` and `conn_pool`.
+`query` accept 2 parameters: `conn_config` and `conn_pool`.
 If the Query object returned don't
 configure connection, you can pass a `conn_config` dict  or a connection pool to it.

 ### db.query.transaction

 `transaction` decorator wrap a function which return a list of `Query ojbect`.
 When call the wrapped
-function, it would execute them as a transaction.
-If transaction succeed, return True, otherwise
+function, it would execute the list of `Query object` as a transaction.
+If transaction succeed, return True, otherwise return False.
-return False.

 For example: